There’s a discussion at StopBuyingCrap about credit card companies’ evil tacticts. In fact, Cap comes clean with this humble admission:

 Obvisouly someone should be blamed when college students graduate with thousands of dollars in credit card debt, debt they have little to show for as it the money probably went to clothes that don’t last, food, entertainment, and status symbols that become old quickly.

 I’ll pose this question to my readers before going any further.
 Who deserves all of the blame?
 If not all, who deserves most of it?
 Are the credit card companies and marketers evil when they prey on young “minds?”
-I touched this topic a while ago when I asked the question of the day, but now I want to know exactly what is wrong with society, where it fails, so we can fix the problem and move on.
+I want to know exactly what is wrong with society, where it fails, so we can fix the problem and move on.

 Please share your opinion, and in a follow-up post, I’ll write a bit about what I believe, hopefully more coherently than how I commented on StopBuyingCrap.